rianvdm/pm-resources/templates/product-plan.md

 ### Breakdown of proposed tasks and what goes into each release

 _Make each release to production as small as possible.
-Shop incremental value._
+Ship incremental value frequently.
+Learn and adjust._

 ### Estimated time frame